lsudupe/Setting_Bioinfo_Pipelines/README.md

 - Comparison report

-## Data

-For the RNA-seq part of the course, we will utilize the dataset with GEO accession number GSE198256.

 ## Projects

 Both individual and group projects are included in this course to provide hands-on experience with real-world data.
 These projects reinforce the concepts and techniques covered in the lectures and practical sessions.